Agenda

 09.55-10.15

-Presentation: What is Blocking and Trapping?
+Presentation: What is Blocking and Trapping in War Risk Insurance

 In this discussion, we explain exactly what blocking and trapping is and how it impacts marine claims.
 We will look at the war in Ukraine and at more recent events in the Gulf to show the different way policies will respond and what claims might follow.